OysteinFalkeid/Game-Code/README.md

 ## random
 random number generator for float int and other
+1. the random number gennerator is based uppon a float number from 0 to 1.
+2. the standard opperation is to return this float as 0 or 1
+3. spessifying a min and max value sets the span of the random number.
+4. spessifying the float variable as true disables the typcasting to int.

 ## hitbox
 some sort of hitbox and event on hit